 Let’s say someone hands you a report that shows you exactly what times of the day (and week) audiences interact with brands on Facebook.

-And, since 2020 is so unpredictable, imagine that same report includes tips on how to post during COVID’s ever-changing effect on your audience’s schedule.
+And, since these times are so unpredictable, imagine that same report includes tips on how to post during COVID’s ever-changing effect on your audience’s schedule.

 Now, you’ve got an edge.

-In this guide, we share the best times to post for your industry, the holidays, your marketing objectives, and even for the unpredictable and constantly-changing pandemic-era workforce.
+In this guide, we share the best times to post in 2021 for your industry, the holidays, your marketing objectives, and even for the unpredictable and constantly-changing pandemic-era workforce.